30in30 – postponed due to coronavirus

 A MARATHON successfully completed is a feat of achievement for most, but for our very own Director of Sailing Danny Watson that’s certainly not enough as he aims to run a mighty 30 – one after the other, in just 30 days.

-Leaving Brighton on April 16, the route will take him into London, through Cambridgeshire and Lincolnshire.
-He will run into North East Lincolnshire and Grimsby on April 23 before crossing the Humber Bridge into Hull on Friday April 24.
+When the dates are reorganised, Danny plans to leave Brighton on a route that will take him into London, through Cambridgeshire and Lincolnshire.
+He will run into North East Lincolnshire and Grimsby before crossing the Humber Bridge into Hull.

 In Grimsby, North East Lincolnshire Council Chief Executive and keen runner Rob Walsh has pledged to run the local leg with Danny.
 On the north bank, Danny is being joined by his CatZero first mate Callum Leach.
 Then it’s into Yorkshire and York, before skirting Durham, heading into Newcastle and crossing the border.